Unsettling stories of surrounding homes and historic squares all around Georgia’s First City.

-Today Wright Square may be a beautifully shaded section of land, where guests learn a little history and enjoy snacks from one of the nearby cafes, but it wasn’t always a place people wanted to go.
+Today Wright Square — perhaps the most well-known of the haunted squares — may be a beautifully shaded section of land, where guests learn a little history and enjoy snacks from one of the nearby cafes, but it wasn’t always a place people wanted to go.
 One of the original squares of Savannah, this site was once held gallows where many lives were taken.

 Memorialized in Wright Square, Yamacraw Chief Tomo-Chi-Chi was buried here in 1739, but 100 years later, his grave was desecrated by the city to make way for a monument to William Washington Gordon, a prominent politician and president of the Central Railroad and Banking Company.
 Does it come as a surprise that Tomo-Chi-Chi has still been spotted centuries later?

 The yellow fever wasn’t the only disease that plagued the people in the early days of Savannah.
 Right off Reynolds Square, there was supposedly a property that was used for the malaria patients.
 This hospital included a makeshift crematorium.
-Legend says that victims of the disease were wrapped in sheets and their bodies were burned, right in the middle of what is now the square, to prevent the disease from spreading.
+Legend says that victims of the disease were wrapped in sheets and were burned to prevent the disease from spreading.
+Supposedly, this took place right in the middle of what is now the square.
 Perhaps that’s why when visitors photograph John Wesley’s monument, strange apparitions and spots show up in the photos.

-The apparition of James Habersham Jr. has also been spotted at The Olde Pink House, which opens to the square, as well as his grandson who likes to order a beer at the basement bar.
+The apparition of James Habersham Jr. has also been spotted at The Olde Pink House, which opens to the square.
+His grandson, who likes to order a beer at the basement bar, appears from time to time.
 (Be careful in the basement, because slave children have been known to play tricks on people down there.)

-Wright Square isn’t the only with haunted homes on its premises.
-Where Abercorn Street meets East Macon Street, guests will find both the Andrew Low House and Hamilton-Turner Inn opening to Lafayette Square.
-Tragedy may not have struck the square, but the unsettling stories behind closed doors have not stayed indoors—and neither have their ghosts.
+Wright Square is only one of the many haunted squares with spirits occupying the homes on its borders.
+Where Abercorn Street meets East Macon Street, guests will find both the Andrew Low House and Hamilton-Turner Inn.
+The structures open into Lafayette Square.
+Tragedy may not have struck the square, but the unsettling stories of the area.

-Known for its magnificent, the Hamilton-Turner Inn was built in 1873 for Samuel Pugh Hamilton, the mayor of Savannah who was also a jeweler and collector of artwork.
-His home became somewhat of a private art museum and rumors say he took measures extraordinary measures to protect it, even hiring a guard to stand watch on the roof with a rifle.
+Known for its magnificence, the Hamilton-Turner Inn was built in 1873 for Samuel Pugh Hamilton.
+Hamilton was the mayor of Savannah who was also a jeweler and collector of artwork.
+His home became somewhat of a private art museum.
+Rumors say he took extraordinary measures to protect it, even hiring a guard to stand watch on the roof with a rifle.
 The story goes that one night his guard was found dead.
 With no one willing to replace him, some say that Hamilton went up there to keep watch.
 Coincidence or not, Hamilton soon developed a sickness and died in 1899.
 Whether the home is cursed is up for debate, but who is the cigar-smoking man on the rooftop so many have seen?